exis-io/exis-io.github.io/pages/samples/SwiftCardsTutorial.md

 ![Missing Image!](/img/ios-cards-tutorial/web/1-setup/4.PNG)

-All messages over the fabric have to have *Permissions*.
+All messages over the fabric have to have [*Permissions*][perm].
+This allows agents to send messages.
 For our *Hello, World!* we'll add a static permission that allows your app to call `hello` on the container.

-Click *Create Static Role*.
+From the dashboard click on the blue *Permissions* button.
+Once on the permissions page, click *Create Static Role*.

 ![Missing Image!](/img/ios-cards-tutorial/web/1-setup/5.PNG)